richardbiely/gaia-ecs/README.md

 ecs::DataBuffer db;
 ecs::DataBuffer_SerializationWrapper s(db);
-s.reserve(ser::size_bytes(in));
+// Reserve enough bytes in the buffer so it can fit the entire in s.reserve(ser::size_bytes(in));
 ser::save(s, in);
-s.seek(0);
+// Move to the start of the buffer and load its contents to out s.seek(0);
 ser::load(s, out);
+// Let's release the memory we allocated delete in.ptr;
+delete out.ptr;
 ```

 You will usually use internal specialization when you have the access to your data container and at the same time do not want to expose its internal structure.
 Or if you simply like intrusive coding style better.
 In order to use it the following 3 member functions need to be provided: